Chip War's Chris Miller on Putin, China, and The Future

 For this reason, I am particularly excited to share our newest edition of Modern Meditations with Chris Miller, perhaps my favorite contemporary historian.
 For those unfamiliar with Chris’s work, he is an associate professor at Tufts University and the author of Chip War, a stunningly good chronicle of the microchip industry, justly acclaimed by just about every publication upon its release.
 It does an exceptional job charting the rise of companies like TSMC and ASML, shading the still-growing geopolitical power struggles, and portraying the vibrant characters behind the industry.
 It also illustrates our point – if you’re interested in grasping the world of tomorrow in all its complexity, Chip War is a brilliant starting point.

-In today’s interview, Chris and I examine his view of the present and future, touching on the un-economic motivations of great founders, changing perceptions of Vladimir Putin, supplying technology to China, and IBM’s work in Nazi Germany.
+In today’s interview, Chris and I examine his views of the present and future, touching on the un-economic motivations of great founders, changing perceptions of Vladimir Putin, supplying technology to China, and IBM’s work in Nazi Germany.
 It proved a fascinating, wide-ranging conversation in which I learned a great deal.
 I hope you will, too.

 50 game-changing startups – all in one place.